jamesbuckett/ckad-questions/06-ckad-miscellaneous.md

 </p>
 </details>

 #### 06-03.
 Calico is a non native Kubernetes Resource Type.
-List out how to obtain the correct resource name to query a Calico Network Policy.
+List out how to obtain the correct resource name to query a Calico Network Policy and not the default Kubernetes Network Policy.

 <details><summary>show</summary>
 <p>